-Irvine Athletic Club
+Running and Racing at the Irvine Athletic Club

 Irvine YMCA harriers was founded in 1924 when the Irvine branch of the Y.M.C.A. movement was established in a building situated across the road from the Burns Tavern in the High Street.

-Almost from their inception Irvine YMCA Harriers established themselves as one of the top harriers clubs in Scotland, with the late 20’s and early 30’s being one of the most successful periods in the club’s history both in terms of quantity and quality of runners.
+Almost from their inception Irvine YMCA Harriers established themselves as one of the top harriers clubs in Scotland; with the late 20’s and early 30’s being one of the most successful periods in the club’s history; both in terms of quantity and quality of runners.

-During this period some of the top Scottish athletes of the day ran for Irvine, with the most famous of these early athletes being C.P.
+Some of the top Scottish athletes of the day ran for Irvine, with the most famous of these early athletes being C.P.
 Wilson who brought early fame to the club when he won the Western District individual championship in 1929, and was twice chosen to run for the Scottish Cross-Country team.

 Due to their continual success in team events, Irvine YMCA were invited to compete in the first ever Edinburgh to Glasgow relay race, finishing 4th.

-During the 40’s and 50’s the club gained team success, winning the South Western District 6 mile team championship in 1949, 1951 and 1952 and the South Western District 10 mile relay championship in 1952 and 1958.
+During the 40’s and 50’s the club gained team success, winning the South Western District 6 mile team championship in 1949, 1951 and 1952; as well as the South Western District 10 mile relay championship in 1952 and 1958.

-The youth wing of the YMCA also flourished, with the South Western District Youth team championship coming to Irvine in 1954, 1955 and 1957.
+The youth wing of the YMCA also flourished; with the South Western District Youth team championship coming to Irvine in 1954, 1955 and 1957.

 Individual successes in this era were provided by Tom MacNeish and Billy Thomas.